-The recommendations contained in Appendix-Section 3 are focused on the following:
+The recommendations contained in the Appendix are focused on the following:

-- a. the type of information essential to be included. - b. the type of additional information which might usefully be included if space permits. - c. the type of information which should not be included because, for example, it would either encourage misuse of the guide or would be subject to such frequent change that it would present a significant maintenance problem.
+- a. the type of information essential to be included. - b. the type of additional information which might usefully be included if space permits. - c. the type of information which should not be included because, for example, it would either encourage mis-use of the guide or would be subject to such frequent change that it would present a significant maintenance problem.